Tampa Bay Lightning

 The Tampa Bay Lightning (colloquially known as the Bolts) are a professional ice hockey team based in Tampa, Florida.
-They compete in the National Hockey League (NHL) as a member of the Atlantic Division in the Eastern Conference.
-They play their home games at Amalie Arena in Downtown Tampa.
+The Lightning compete in the National Hockey League (NHL) as a member of the Atlantic Division in the Eastern Conference.
+They play their home games at Benchmark International Arena in Downtown Tampa.
+The Lightning are one of two NHL franchises based in Florida, with the other being the Florida Panthers.

-The Lightning have won three Stanley Cup championships: 2004, 2020, and 2021.
-They also reached the Stanley Cup Finals in 2015 and in 2022.
-The team is owned by Jeffrey Vinik, and the general manager is Julien BriseBois.
+The franchise is owned by Doug Ostrover while Julien BriseBois is the general manager.
 Jon Cooper has served as head coach since March 2013, and is the longest-tenured active head coach in the NHL.